 Instructions

-- Crush the white chocolate Tim Tams into fine crumbs using a food processor or by placing them in a ziplock bag and crushing with a rolling pin.
+- Crush the 165 g White Chocolate Tim Tams into fine crumbs using a food processor or by placing them in a ziplock bag and crushing with a rolling pin.

-- Add 1 cup of desiccated coconut and condensed milk to the crumbs.
-Stir, process or mix by hand until a sticky dough forms.
+- Add 1 cup of desiccated coconut and 150 ml (⅔ cups) Condensed Milk to the crumbs.
+Stir, process or mix by hand until a sticky dough forms.adjust with additional desiccated coconut if necessary

 - Roll 1-tablespoon portions of the mixture into balls, placing them on a parchment-lined baking tray.
 If too sticky, refrigerate for 15-20 minutes before rolling.